 Leaving from the historical center of Chiusi and walking through a luxurious countryside, you will come to the “Chiaro”.
 The Etruscans referred to the Lake of Chiusi with this name, Il Chiaro, or The Clear.
-According to legend the Goddess of the skies would use the lake as her mirror.
+According to legend, the Goddess of the skies would use the lake as her mirror.
 Of notable archeological-historical interest are the Etruscan tombs of the Scimmia (monkey) and the Pellegrina (pilgrim).
-Returning to Chiusi you will pass the medieval towers of Beccati Questo (take that!) and Beccati Quello (and that!)
+Returning to Chiusi you will pass the medieval towers of Beccati Questo (take that!) and Beccati Quello (and that!).

-From Brenna, following the Merse river, one of the more important waterways in the Province of Siena from a naturalistic point of view, the route will pass in front of an old mill, the Ricausa.
-From there is will climb to Castiglion che Dio sol sa, better known as Castiglion that only God Knows.
-The mansion, recently restored, seems to appear from nowhere, hidden as it is by a luxuriant growth of trees and vegetation that hide it from view.
+From Brenna, following the Merse river, one of the most important waterways in the Province of Siena from a naturalistic point of view, the route will pass in front of an old mill, the Ricausa.
+From there you can climb to Castiglion Belzetti, better known as "Castiglion that only God Knows".
+The mansion, recently restored, seems to appear from nowhere, hidden as it is by a luxuriant growth of trees and vegetation that hide it from being seen.

 From the center of Rapolano, this easy excursion ventures forth into the forested countryside and fertile farmland that surrounds this zone of travertine stone and thermal waters.
 There is a curious mineral stratification near the thermal spas of San Giovanni which also has a singular geyser.
 During the second part of the walk the route passes a “pieve” or country chapel, a gracious Romanesque chapel with a view out over the plains of the Ombrone River.
 Look at the shining travertine stone and the quarries sculpted by years of rain, sun and wind.
 After the hike you need some rest with a soak in one of the thermal springs.